Peregrinatio ad Petri Sedem: Organization

 The Board of Directors endorses annual programs and balance sheets and expresses its opinion on major issues.
 The Pastoral Council, whose members are multinational and multilingual Pastoral workers, is in charge of issues concerning the spiritual activity of the pilgrims in order to fulfill the religious goals of the Peregrinatio.
 The Pope appoints the President of the Peregrinatio, usually an archbishop or a cardinal.

 The Peregrinatio appoints its Delegates in different parts of the world, in agreement with the Ecclesiastic Authorities of the local Churches.

-P.A.P.S. organizes guided tours for groups of pilgrims inside Vatican City and around Christian Rome, especially to the Vatican Museums, Vatican Gardens, Catacombs of Rome and Papal basilicas, Liturgical Celebrations and Audiences with the Pope.
+P.A.P.S. organizes guided tours for groups of pilgrims inside Vatican City and around Christian Rome.
+Sights include the Vatican Museums, Vatican Gardens, Catacombs of Rome and Papal basilicas, Liturgical Celebrations and Audiences with the Pope.
 It organizes Congresses (on demand), Masses, prayer gatherings and services with full assistance during Beatifications and Canonizations.
 It works primarily with religious institutions and houses which accommodate pilgrims as well as commercial hotels, restaurants and various other logistics, and offers air ticket services for employees of Vatican City, for the Departments and Offices of the Holy See and for all religious families.